直接跳至内容部分

 Pressing DTF transfers with an iron or handheld heat press requires accurate temperature control.
 Too cool, and your transfer won't stick properly.
 Too hot, and you risk scorching your garment.
 But household irons have varied settings, and handheld presses like Cricut typically offer just three heat levels—so how do you know if you're hitting the right temperature?

 There are two easy ways to verify your heat press temperature: temperature test strips or an infrared thermometer.
-Both tools are affordable (around $20-30) and help ensure your device hits the mark.
-Here's how to use each option and choose the right one for your needs.
+Both tools are affordable (around $20–$30) and help ensure your device hits the mark.

 Temperature test strips serve as disposable thermometers.
 Originally designed for screen printing, they are equally effective for heat pressing.
 These small strips feature temperature-sensitive squares that turn black when they reach specific heat levels.